Version

 Includes : If you are wise enough to add your own, hand-written template files to this template set, then add a list of your own TPW files here.

-Don't generate Dependancy defines : Part of what Multi-Proj does is generate special defines into the generated PRJ's so that the Multi-Proj Manager can figure out which apps are dependant on which other apps.
+Don't generate Dependency defines : Part of what Multi-Proj does is generate special defines into the generated PRJ's so that the Multi-Proj Manager can figure out which apps are dependent on which other apps.
 If you wish to suppress this feature then you can tick this option on.
+This option is ignored in Clarion 7 and later.

 Advanced Tab